Flying High in Bird Heaven: MSTR, PSUS, ETF

 I have an answer to that question.

 They proposed excluding DATs from their indices.
-The decision is coming in January, I believe, but obviously that would be bad news bearers for strategy and all these DATs.
+The decision is coming in January, I believe, but obviously that would be bad news bearers for strategy and all these dats.

-Yeah, right.
+Yeah,

-There are various rationales for a DAT, but surely one of them is like
+There are various rationales for a dat, but surely one of them is like

-there is some audience of stock investors who can buy corporate stocks. but can't buy crypto directly or even crypto ETFs.
+there is some audience of stock investors who can buy corporate stocks, but can't buy crypto directly or even crypto ETFs.
+And so one thing you are doing is appealing to that audience.

 And who is that audience?
-I mean, it is to some extent boomer retail investors who like don't want to open a crypto account or even deal with ETFs, right?
+I mean, it is to some extent boomer retail investors who don't want to open a crypto account or even deal with ETFs, right?
+It is to some extent

-It is to some extent like fundamental long-only equity investors like Capital Group, which is a big shareholder of strategy, who
+fundamental long-only equity investors like Capital Group, which is a big shareholder of strategy, who like the trade and would feel weird buying a Bitcoin ETF, but like getting crypto exposure through strategy.

+And then it is to a very large extent passive equity investors who will buy the index.
 And if you cut out that, then you lose a lot of demand for digital asset treasury stock.

 And maybe you take that last leg down from a small premium to net asset value to, you know, a small discount to net asset value.
 Maybe.